apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 private Counter repeatEdits;
 {% endhighlight %}

-Then add the following the `init` method do initialize the counter.
+Then add the following to the `init` method to initialize the counter.
 {% highlight java %}
 repeatEdits = context.getMetricsRegistry().newCounter("edit-counters", "repeat-edits");
 {% endhighlight %}